Holiday craziness is on the way!!

 - Instant holiday decorations!
 My favorite decor in the classroom is “kid made”!
 These aren’t only pretty, but they show off what our students have been learning!
 I love to hang these on the frame of my classroom door and sprinkle them on my bulletin boards.

 Competition is very good, as long as it is healthy.
 It’s what makes one strive to be better.
 Christine Lahti

-As the ugly Christmas sweater contest has evolved in my classroom, I’ve come up wiht categories and prizes to award!
+As the ugly sweater contest has evolved in my classroom, I’ve come up with categories and prizes to award!

 Students compete for the funniest, most original, festive, and creative holiday sweaters.